Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Also maybe in a bad way, too.
 But that was for later.

 The ship wasn’t too big, thankfully.
-Still, they had to be extra thorough, and that meant sending drones down maintenance tubes, checking all the civilians over (which the HEAT did) and then, once the ship was secure and the crew was happy enough with damage control…
+Still, they had to be extra thorough, and that meant sending drones down maintenance tubes, checking all the civilians over (which the HEAT did) and then, once the ship was secure and the crew was happy enough with damage control...

 First, they attended to their weapons and gear.
 Then they showered.
 Then they ate.
 Once everyone was clean, off their combat high, clear-eyed and ready to go, they had their after-action report.

 Lieutenant Campbell led the way on that.
 Lang had *never* seen anything simultaneously so polite and respectful, and so absolutely *witheringly* critical.
-The ship’s crew got it with both barrels, but the Captain in particular…
+The ship’s crew got it with both barrels, but the Captain in particular...

 Well, this incident was likely a career-ender.
 He knew it too, judging by his expression.